Romanian Naval Aviation

-The Romanian Naval Aviation was the air arm of the Royal Romanian Navy.
-It was founded in 1920 as Escadrila de hydroplane (Seaplane Squadron) and operated Hansa-Brandenburg W.29 floatplanes and Hansa-Brandenburg FB flying boats.
-These were followed by native-built aircraft and imports from Italy (flying boats) and Germany (floatplanes), resulting, by the time of the Second World War, in a sizable and active force of over 70 watercraft.
-Currently the Romanian Naval Aviation consists of Grupul 256 Elicoptere (256th Helicopter Group) equipped with IAR 330 Naval helicopters.
+The Romanian Naval Aviation is the air arm of the Romanian Navy.
+It was founded in 1920 as Escadrila de hydroplane (Seaplane Squadron).
+Currently, the Romanian Naval Aviation consists of Grupul 256 Elicoptere (256th Helicopter Group) equipped with IAR 330 Naval helicopters.

+Originally, the Seaplane Squadron operated Hansa-Brandenburg W.29 floatplanes and Hansa-Brandenburg FB flying boats.
+These were followed by native-built aircraft and imports from Italy (flying boats) and Germany (floatplanes), resulting in a sizable and active force of over 70 watercraft by the time of the Second World War.

 History

 The first Romanian seaplane squadron was founded in 1920 by Royal Decree no. 2256 bis, from 15 May 1920, under the command of Captain Constantin Negru.
 It was named Escadrila de hydroplane and consisted of 12 Hansa-Brandenburg W.29 floatplanes and Hansa-Brandenburg FB flying boats.
 In 1925 four native-built RAS-1 Getta training flying boats were added.
 In 1921, the base of the naval aviation was moved to a new base on Lake Siutghiol.
 By 1928, the Grupul de Hidroaviație (Hydroaviation Group) had 3 squadrons.
 In 1930, Flotila de Hidroaviație (the Seaplane Flotilla) was established.
 In the years 1932-1933, at Palazu Mare, a modern seaplane base was built.
 It was fully equipped with installations and boats for maneuvering seaplanes and for rescuing the crews and seaplanes damaged in case of accident.

 The first Romanian-made floatplanes were versions of the SET 7 biplane, a total of eight being were built for the Romanian Naval Aviation.